MetaMask/metamask-docs/services/reference/palm/json-rpc-methods/index.md

 :::info WebSocket calls not supported

-WebSocket calls are not supported when using the Palm network endpoints.
+WebSocket calls aren't supported when using the Palm network endpoints.

 :::